 - Once this has been done all examination papers and printed answer sheets should be destroyed.

 - Please allow up to ten working days for the certificates to be emailed back to you.

 - Please check straight away that you have received all the certificates and that all students details are correct.

 - Do not plan a graduation until the email with the attached certificates has been received.
 Then print and hand the certificates out as soon as possible.
 Please send the graduation photographs to email@example.com.

 - At least one month is recommended before allowing a student who has failed an examination to re-write.

-- If the co-ordinator plans to write the exam at the same time, he or she must submit the name of a supervisor who is willing to manage and invigilate their exam.
+- If the coordinator plans to write the exam at the same time, they must submit the name of a supervisor who is willing to manage and invigilate their exam.